hazer-hazer/Jacy-Dev-Book/ideas/invert-rust.md

 When we create a function like `func foo(param: String)`, `param` is of type `&String`.
 To make it mutable type must be prepended with `mut`, so it gonna look like `mut String` which is actually a `&mut String`.

-Copy-types, e.g. `i32` are copied, that is, they are passed by value and copied.
-So, if we want to change the value of some variable containing copy type we would write `func foo(param: ref mut i32)` and must be expicitly passed with `ref mut` prefix.
+Copy-types (e.g. `i32`) passed by copy, that is, they are passed by value and copied.
+So, if we want to change the value of some variable containing copy type we would write `func foo(param: ref mut i32)` and must be explicitly passed with `ref mut` prefix.

+### Rules
+Finally, after reviewing some cases, I'd like to reduce them to the list of rules.

+TODO